jcrabapple/kagi-catppuccin-light-dark/README.md

 Copy and paste the contents of custom.css into the Custom CSS box in your Kagi appearance settings.

+Set your dark theme to Kagi Dark (default).

 If you enjoy this theme and would like to buy me a coffee, you can do so via my [Kofi page](https://ko-fi.com/jcrabapple).

 # Color Palettes